Independent gas transporters: A guide to how IGTs operate in Britain

 What are independent gas transporters (IGTs)?

-Independent gas transporters (IGTs) are private companies operating outside the British mains gas distribution network.
+Independent gas transporters (IGTs) are private companies licensed by Ofgem to own and operate gas pipeline networks connected to, but outside of, the core British gas grid.

-Put simply, they own and maintain gas pipelines in areas not covered by the national gas grid, such as new housing developments, industrial sites, and rural locations.
+IGTs design, install, and maintain gas pipelines in areas not covered by the regional Gas Distribution Networks (GDNs), including new housing estates, business parks, and rural developments.

-IGTs are not licensed gas suppliers, so they cannot sell gas directly to customers on their network.
-Instead, IGTs charge business energy suppliers for using their pipelines.
+Although IGTs build and manage the physical network, they are not gas suppliers and do not sell gas directly to customers.
+Instead, they charge domestic and business energy suppliers for using their pipelines to deliver gas.

-Ofgem regulates these charges to ensure they remain consistent with the distribution costs across the rest of the gas grid, protecting homes and businesses connected to an IGT.
+Ofgem regulates these charges to ensure they remain consistent with other gas distribution costs, protecting homes and businesses connected to an independent gas transporter network.

 What is the role of an independent gas transporter?